Essential Liberty (Part 1)

 A “Wall of Separation”?

-A tragic example of the how judicial activists have undermined our Constitution is the plethora of fraudulent opinions rendered in regard to the First Amendment, particularly in regard to religious freedom.
-That Amendment reads plainly: “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the People peaceably to assemble, and to petition the Government for a redress of grievances.” –Article One, Bill of Rights
+“Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the People peaceably to assemble, and to petition the Government for a redress of grievances.” –Article One, Bill of Rights

-There is no more ominous defilement of our Constitution, and threat to Liberty “endowed,” than that of the errant notion of a “Wall of Separation” between our constitutional government and our Creator – ominous because if the knowledge of our Creator (at one time proliferate in every educational institution) is constrained, then the general knowledge that Liberty is “endowed by [our] Creator” will be equally diminished.
+There is no more ominous defilement of our Constitution, and threat to Liberty “endowed,” than that of the errant notion of a “wall of separation” between our constitutional government and our Creator.
+This is because if the knowledge of our Creator (at one time prevalent in every educational institution) is constrained, then the general knowledge that Liberty is “endowed by [our] Creator” will be equally diminished.

-As noted in the previous section, our Founders' intent was that the central government would not appoint any state church by act of Congress.
-“Congress shall make no law…” It is just that which Thomas Jefferson referenced when noting the Constitution built “a wall of separation between church and State,” and nothing more.
+Our Founders' intent was that the central government would not favor one denomination over others by act of Congress.
+“Congress shall make no law …” It is precisely that which Thomas Jefferson referenced when noting the Constitution built “a wall of separation between church and State,” and nothing more.

-But judicial activists have for decades “interpreted” the First Amendment to suit their political agendas, placing severe constraints upon the free exercise of religion and invoking the obscure and wholly misrepresented “Wall of Separation” to expel religious practice from any and all public forums.
+But judicial activists have for decades “interpreted” the First Amendment “establishment clause” to suit their political agendas, placing severe constraints upon the free exercise of religion and invoking the obscure and wholly misrepresented “wall of separation” to expel religious practice from any and all public forums.

-Moreover, it was with firm regard to this deeply held belief that our Constitution was written and ratified “in order to secure the Blessings of Liberty to ourselves and our Posterity.”
-As such, it established a constitutional republic ruled by laws based on natural rights, not rights allocated by governments or those in positions of power.
+It was with firm regard for the Rights of Man that our Constitution was written and ratified “in order to secure the Blessings of Liberty to ourselves and our Posterity.”
+As such, it established a constitutional republic ruled by laws based on Natural Rights, not Rights allocated by governments or by those in positions of power.

 John Quincy Adams wrote, “Our political way of life is by the Laws of Nature and of Nature’s God, and of course presupposes the existence of God, the moral ruler of the universe, and a rule of right and wrong, of just and unjust, binding upon man, preceding all institutions of human society and government.”